Cuantas Onzas Son 100 Ml

 Q: Why are there different fluid ounce definitions?

 A: The differences stem from the historical development of the imperial system, with slight variations arising in different regions.
-However, the differences are usually negligible for everyday uses.
+Even so, the differences are usually negligible for everyday uses.

 Q: What about other volume conversions (liters to gallons, etc.)?